Bujira/aws-kms-evm-signer/README.md

 We have successfully used an ASN.1 schema to decode a KMS-based public key and from that decoded key, derive our EVM public address.

 # 6. Prepare the EVM transaction payload
 Since we are dealing here with EVM-compatible gas free networks (eg.: a private Hyperledger Besu network), we must prepare our transaction payload accordingly, following EIP-1559 guidelines.
-Note that our EVM-compatible provider has already been instanciated so we can communicate with the blockchain.
+Note that our EVM-compatible provider has already been instantiated so we can communicate with the blockchain.

 ```javascript
    const [{ chainId }, nonce, gasLimit] = await Promise.all([